ashwinkumar12345/ethereum-app1/README.md

              ..
              interface: '[{...}]'

-- bytecode is the actual raw machine code to deploy to the Rinkeby N/W
+      - `bytecode` is the actual raw machine code to deploy to the Rinkeby N/W
-- interface is the contract ABI (communication layer between Solidity and Javascript)
+      - `interface` is the contract ABI (communication layer between Solidity and Javascript)
-- ABI lists all the different functions that can be called by the contract
+      - `ABI` lists all the different functions that can be called by the contract

-- You can remove 'console.log' from the 'compile.js' file
+- You can remove `console.log` from the `compile.js` file
 - To make the compile output available to other files in our project, change the compile line to:

        module.exports = solc.compile(source, 1).contracts[':Inbox'];

 > ## Testing Architecture

-- Take the bytecode from the Solidity compiler and deploy it to a local test Ethereum N/W
+- We need to take the bytecode from the Solidity compiler and deploy it to a local test Ethereum N/W
 - The local test N/W is created by a library called Ganache
-- Take the ABI and feed it to web3
+- We need to take the ABI and feed it to web3
 - web3 is the portal into the test Ethereum N/W

 > ## Installing Testing Modules